 The program requires completion a student workbook, engaging with multimedia resources, organisation, and involvement in major school events such as the College Feast Day, school masses and other events.
-Formation in the Josephite charism will involve immersion experiences in the city of Melbourne and at the Mary MacKillop centre in North Sydney.
+Formation in the Josephite charism will involve immersion experiences in the city of Melbourne and the possibility of a pilgrimage to Mary MacKillop centre in North Sydney or an immersion experience in an Aboriginal community in the Northern Territory.